Databricks

 Step 2: Obtain Databricks Credentials for App Marketplace Integration

-To obtain Databricks credentials for the App marketplace, perform the following steps:
+To obtain Databricks credentials for the App Marketplace, perform the following steps:

-1. Login to your Databricks account.
+1. Sign in to your Databricks account.

 2. On the left navigation menu, click the SQL Warehouses tab.